nelhage/blog.nelhage.com/content/draft/kubernetes.markdown

 I left this experience profoundly enthusiastic about the future of Kubernetes.
 I think that if Google can execute properly, it's clearly the future for how we build distributed applications.
-That said, it clearly also has a long way to go.
+That said, it also feels like it has a ways to go yet.
 This post is some of my thoughts and experiences from this project.

 # The Good